fasttime/JScrewIt/Features.md

 <a name="COMPACT"></a>
 ### `COMPACT`
 All new browsers' features.
-No support for Node.js and older browsers like Internet Explorer, Safari 8 or Android Browser
+No support for Node.js and older browsers like Internet Explorer, Safari 9 or Android Browser.
 <a name="CONSOLE"></a>
 ### `CONSOLE`
 Existence of the global object console having the string representation "\[object Console\]".